yii2-extensions/.github/profile/README.md

 🚀 **Modern extensions, packages and tools for Yii2.**

-Welcome to the official **Yii2 Extensions** organization a collection of open source packages built to extend and modernize the Yii 2.x ecosystem.
+Welcome to the official **Yii2 Extensions** organization, a collection of open-source packages built to extend and modernize the Yii 2.x ecosystem.

 We aim to bring PSR compatibility, performance improvements, and clean code practices to the framework we love.